 Some of the best mutton recipes you may want to try:

 This preparation of Awadhi mutton curry is simple yet glamorous and aromatic.
-And yes, not only with naans or sheermals, but you can call for parathas or even phulkas and pulaos or jeera rice to brace up the mutton korma beautifully.
+And yes, not only with Naans or sheermals, but you can call for parathas or even phulkas and Pulaos or Jeera Rice to brace up this lamb korma beautifully.

-- To begin with, for awadhi mutton korma recipe, soak a pinch of saffron in 2-3 tablespoons of milk and keep it aside.
+To begin with, soak a pinch of saffron in 2-3 tablespoons of milk and keep it aside.

-1. Heat the 5 tbsp ghee mixture, add 1 kg of mutton pieces and fry until they sear to nice golden brown.
+1. Heat the 5 tbsps ghee mixture, add 1 kg of mutton pieces and fry until they sear to nice golden brown.

 2. Once done, take the mutton pieces out and reserve.